raghavio/website/content/posts/implementing-lox-in-clojure.md

 ### Resolving reflections

 We use the Token java class throughout in the codebase.
-However, we didn't add any type hints and hence the flamegraph shows most of the time is spent in resolving reflections. // explain what reflections mean and why it's slow.
+However, we didn't add any type hints and hence the flamegraph shows most of the time is spent in resolving reflections.

-we add type hints whereever we used the Token class.
+we add type hints wherever we used the Token class.
 ```diff
 // Code to check if the token is keyword 'or'.
 -(if (= (.type op) TokenType/OR)